-- At the completion of this course, participants will be able to confidently perform a basic evaluation of the TMJ and related orofacial musculature
+• Be able to confidently perform a basic evaluation of the TMJ and related orofacial musculature

 Course Pre Requisites

-The course will include all necessary elements for inexperienced clinicians to become proficient in use of the concept.
+The course will include all the necessary elements for inexperienced clinicians to become proficient in the use of the concept.
 Experienced clinicians will learn new treatment techniques and develop advanced clinical reasoning strategies for the orofacial region.

 See Rural Workforce Support Agencies for details in your state or territory.